kevinthwu/kevinthwu.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I am a lecturer at the Tam Wing Fan Innovation Wing, Faculty of Engineering, HKU.
+I am a Lecturer at the Tam Wing Fan Innovation Wing, Faculty of Engineering, HKU.
 I received my PhD degree from the University of Hong Kong under the supervision of Prof. Ben Kao.
 <!-- My research interests include knowledge-based systems, information extraction and legal technology applications. -->
  In my current role, I organize and lead out-of-classroom engineering learning activities.
 Opportunities for collaboration are welcomed, so please feel free to reach out!